-One of my favorite figures in Western History is Anicius Manlius Severinus Boethius (born: circa 475–7 C.E., died: 526?
-C.E.).
-Boethius was a Roman philosopher and statesman and has long been recognized as one of the most important intermediaries between ancient philosophy and the Latin Middle Ages.
+Anicius Manlius Severinus Boethius (born: circa 475–7 C.E., died: 526?
+C.E.) was a Roman philosopher and statesman and has long been recognized as one of the most important intermediaries between ancient philosophy and the Latin Middle Ages.
 His well-known work, On the Consolation of Philosophy, 524 C.E., is a classic work in Western civilization.

-Boethius was a public administrator in his time, which is one reason I admire him and his many contributions to Western civilization.
-Although this is my personal website, I named it The Boethian Renewal in his honor.
+Like myself, Boethius was a public administrator in his time, one reason I admire his many contributions to Western civilization, and why I named my personal website, The Boethian Renewal.
 For more on Boethius, please access the hyper-linked web page.